zama-ai/concrete/docs/core-features/table_lookups.md

 ## Table lookup exactness

 TLUs are performed with an FHE operation called `Programmable Bootstrapping` (PBS).
-PBS's have a certain probability of error, which, when triggered, result in inaccurate results.
+PBSs have a certain probability of error: when these errors happen, it results in inaccurate results.

 Let's say you have the table: